-Most kids love Halloween for two reasons: they can dress up in a costume, and they get lots of candy.
+Most kids love Halloween for two reasons: they can dress up in a costume, and they get lots of candy, and for most, it’s a Halloween tradition that your family will love.
 While most parents don’t mind the costume part of it, if you’re anything like me, you know your kids do NOT need that much candy at once – or ever, at all.
-However, it’s impossible to take them trick-or-treating and come home without a sack filled with Snickers bars, bags of Skittles, and more lollipops than we can count.
+However, it’s impossible to take them trick-or-treating and come home without a sack filled with Snickers bars, bags of Skittles, and more lollipops than we can count, especially when attending a great Halloween party.

 So what do you do?
 While your kids might not like it, you don’t have to let them eat all of it.
 Instead, more and more parents are opting to let their kids keep some of their Halloween candy – not all of it.